mmd52/HR_Employee_Attrition/readme.md

 ##### Clustering
 > Clustering was just done to see if our data falls in two perfect categories.
 The code is [here](https://github.com/mmd52/3XDataMining/blob/master/Clustering3XFinal.ipynb)

+##### Association
+* Association rule mining was just done to see if our data has some patterns (Association was done in weka).
+The output is [here](https://github.com/mmd52/3XDataMining/blob/master/AssociationWekaOutput.md)
+* Code to prepare its data is [here](https://github.com/mmd52/3XDataMining/blob/master/DataCleaning_ForAssociation.ipynb)

 ##### Modeling for prediction
 In order to find a model which could help with the prediction process we ran several data mining models
 * [Decision Tree and Random forest](https://github.com/mmd52/3XDataMining/blob/master/ModelingDtree_Final.ipynb)